brown-cs1380/m3/docs/README.md

 local.status.spawn(conf1, cb2);
 ```

-In the example above, `spawn` will create an RPC from `cb1`, then create a function `g` that combines the two, and finally spawn a new process passing that argument.
+In the example above, `spawn` will create an RPC from `cb2`, then create a function `g` that combines the two, and finally spawn a new process passing that argument. `cb1` will be executed on the new spawned node (that’s why we don’t need to create an RPC from `cb1`).

 #### Service `groups`